sobcza11/NLP_HK_Security_Law/README.md

 To reiterate, <b>the goal of this project is not to establish a position on who’s right.
 The goal is to go through the DSM to see where certain groups stand & on what footing.</b>

 # CONTENTS
-In the enclosed you will find:
+Here you will find the following folders & description of what is located in each:
    * <b>data</b>
      * <i>This folder contains the <b>scraped data in Excel format</b></i>
    * <b>notebooks</b>